-Your maternity handheld notes will be replaced with postnatal notes for you and your baby.
-You will also be given a red child health record.
+Your electronic patient record will continue following the birth of your baby.
+You will also be given a red child health record (Red Book).
 These need to be available to the midwife for any postnatal checks that you may have.
 When seeing a community midwife, it is essential she has the opportunity to see both mother and baby, so please make you are both available.

 Whilst we make every effort to maintain continuity, appointments may not always be with your named midwife.
 A midwife from a small team local to you will visit and we hope you and your baby will have the opportunity to see your named midwife again during your postnatal care.